tanaymeh/depression-sentiment-prediction/README.md

 $ pip install numpy pandas matplotlib sklearn xgboost nltk
 ```
 **Dataset**

-The Original dataset *isnot* included here due it's massive size.
+The Original dataset *IS NOT* included here due it's massive size.
 It can be downloaded from [here](https://www.kaggle.com/kazanova/sentiment140).
 Note: To download the dataset, one must have a verified [Kaggle](https://kaggle.com) account.